Welcome to this amazing island.

 Bornholm has aroused the interest of tourists for over a hundred years, the first - thanks to the opening in 1866 of a regular ferry connection with Copenhagen, were its inhabitants who were captivated by this exotic island.
 After them, the Germans began to arrive, using ferry connections from Sassnitz, Świnoujście and Kołobrzeg, the latter belonging to Germany at that time.
 It is estimated that on average over 600,000 tourists visit the island each year.

 The superbly developed Bornholm tourist infrastructure, especially friendly for families with children, is able to provide accommodation and meals for all newcomers.
-There are several dozen hotels and guesthouses of various categories, which in total offer over 9,000 places.
+There are several dozen hotels and guesthouses of various categories, which is a total offer of over 9,000 places.

 Added to this is private accommodation (about 12,000 places), summer houses and camping sites with a total number of places over 17,000.